“A bleak but ultimately inspiring film—the kind that doesn’t really get made any more”

 Matt Marxteyn of the Red Rock Festival joined us on the Big Picture Morning Show and gave a bit of history of the festival.
 “It started in St. George.
 We would have an opening night in St. George, and the we began actually in Springdale.
 We began as a film series…in 2004.In 2007 we made it a film festival, and it’s been going ever since,” Marxteyn said.
 He said the festival features international films along with academy award winning features.

 Laura Paglin has had work shown on HBO and PBS.
-Her entry in the Red Rock Film Festival is This is Pike County, which Paglin says is, “a documentary about a close knit rural community that among many of the problems plagued by rural communities is also suffering from the grief of an unsolved mass family murder.”
+Her entry in the Red Rock Film Festival is This is Pike County, which Paglin says is, “a documentary about a close knit rural community that among many of the problems plagued by rural communities is also suffering from the grief of an unsolved mass family murder.” listen to interview

 World premiere of “This is Pike County” at Red Rock Film Festival to screen